Corporate Governance

 Information and control instruments

-The Board of Directors has the following instruments for monitoring and supervising the Executive Board:
+The Board of Directors has the following main instruments for monitoring and supervising the Executive Board:

-– At Board meetings, the Executive Board submits all important issues for discussion or resolution.
+• At Board meetings, the Executive Board submits all important issues for information or resolution.

-– The auditor issues an annual written report for the Board of Directors (see also the comments in the external audit section).
+• The auditor issues an annual written report for the Board of Directors.

 Internal control system